-There is no question that sustainability is the hottest topic of conversation within the meetings and events industry today.
-And unlike in the past, it looks like it’s going to top the agenda for a long time.
-A lot has been written about the event planner's environmental impact at the operational delivery stage, but what can you, as the meeting owner, be doing to put this important topic at the heart of your company's program?
-Here, we detail six steps for establishing a sustainable process within your strategic meetings management programs.
+Sustainability has become a staple conversation topic.
+And unlike in the past, it looks like it’s going to top the agenda for a time to come.
+A lot has been written about an event's environmental impact at the operational delivery stage, but what can individuals such as a meeting owners be doing to put this important topic at the heart of a company's program?
+Here, we detail eight steps for establishing a sustainable process within your strategic meetings management programs.

-At BCD M&E, we are working with our clients to help drive these initiatives with each company being on different stages of their sustainability journey.
-Below are some suggestions at what areas you should consider when organizing and executing your next sustainable meeting.
+At BCD M&E, we are working with our clients to help drive these initiatives, regardless of what stage they are on in their sustainability journey.
+Below are some suggestions for areas you should consider when organizing and executing your next sustainable meeting.

-As an enterprise wide initiative, it’s important to get buy-in from management as they should lead from the top down.
+Sustainability should be an enterprise-wide initiative, so it’s important to get buy-in from management as they should lead from the top down.
 Consult with your internal environmental team, travel category manager and marketing department to ensure you are on the same page about how you want to incorporate sustainability into your organization's mission, vision, and values.

-When talking about sustainability, most people will immediately think about recycling, but there are other dimensions outside of environmental ones that should be accounted for as well.
-The primary principles of sustainability are threefold: economic, social and environment.
+When talking about sustainability most people will immediately think about recycling, but there are other dimensions outside of environmental ones that should be accounted for as well.
+The primary principles of sustainability are threefold: economic, social, and environmental.
 Consider each of these in equal measure.
-Does your chosen venue supplier support local community programs or, have the correct governance in place to guarantee a zero tolerance on human trafficking, equal pay or non-discrimination in the workforce?
-These should be just as important to the approach as environmental perspectives on issues like single-use plastics and emissions reduction.
+Do your potential suppliers support local community programs?
+Do they have the correct governance in place to ensure zero tolerance on human trafficking, equal pay, or non-discrimination in the workforce?
+These areas should be just as important to the approach as environmental perspectives on issues like single-use plastics and emissions reduction.

-Ensure everyone connected with your meetings program is aware of your mission and goals as they relate to sustainability.
+Ensure that everyone connected with your meetings program is aware of your mission and goals as they relate to sustainability.
 Creating sustainable change that has longevity and depth requires buy in from all parties.
-There is a lot of power in bringing people along with you on your journey from the event planners to the delegates and showing them how they are making a difference.
-Consider signposts at your events to promote the amount of plastic you have avoided using by serving water in reusable containers or how the use of your event app has reduced x number of sheets of paper.
+There is a lot of power in bringing people along on that journey from event planners to delegates and showing them how they are making a difference.
+Consider indicating which meals on menu’s have lower carbon footprints so guests can make sustainably conscious choices or how the use of your event app has reduced paper or plastic use.

 Determine how to measure success

 Success will depend on your priorities and could include a reduction in CO2 emissions, the introduction of a new area of your policy or the reduction in the use of single use plastics at your events.
 Its key to create a baseline and then use data points to track your progress and successes and build greater awareness and accountability across the business.
 Additionally, ask your vendors, suppliers, and partners to provide post-event data on sustainable initiatives to have an even bigger picture on how sustainable your meeting was holistically.